-SU3500 Operation Powering On / Off
+SU5000 Operation Powering On / Off

-There is a power key switch on the leg on the secured side of all Main and center cabinets.
+There is a power key switch on the inside of the base cover of all Main and center cabinets.

-- 1. Power on the turnstile using the power key switch [Figure 12].
+- 1. Power on the turnstile using the power key switch [Fig. 12].
 The turnstile "boot up" cycle will take less than one minute to complete. - 2.
-After the power-up sequence has completed, the SU3500 will enter the previously configured passage modes or the passage modes currently defined in GateKeeper.
+After the power-up sequence has completed, the SU5000 will enter the previously configured passage modes or the passage modes currently defined in GateKeeper.